dhruvkp/neat-url/README.md

 neat-url
 ========

-Conetent-aware URL shortener service which uses keywords of the page to assign sinsible shortened urls.
+Conetent-aware URL shortener service which uses keywords of the page to assign sensible shortened urls.